 Refer to the Appendix: Professional Development Leaves for Academic Professional and Administrative Employees for information regarding types and duration of leaves, salary and benefits provided during leaves, and service eligibility requirements.

-Activities undertaken during a professional development leave must be demonstrably related to the betterment of the P&A employee's unit or professional competence.
+P&A employees must demonstrate that activities undertaken during a professional development leave are related to the betterment of the P&A employee's unit or professional competence.
 Development activities may include:

 - Study: studies substantially related to the position or positions;

 - Internships: (a) exchange and/or loan programs or (b) unpaid internships;

 - Research: (a) leading to or resulting in publishing and (b) contributions to the field of applicant's current employment; and